Katie Kittermaster

-Katie Isabella Kittermaster (born 26 September 2000) is a British singer-songwriter.
+Katie Kittermaster (born 26 September 2000) is a British singer-songwriter.

 Biography

 Kittermaster was born and raised in Sutton Valence, Kent, England.
 At the age of eleven, she moved to Dubai, where she performed at an event organised by the Global Gift Foundation.

 When she was thirteen, she relocated to the United Kingdom where she continued her career in music, and at the age of sixteen performed with the UK X-Factor winner Louisa Johnson at The Big Day Out to an audience of fourteen thousand.